Billy Ray Bates: Personal life

 After picking Bates up at the Portland airport, then-Blazer trainer Ron Culp advised Billy Ray not to carry large amounts of cash around, but rather to open up a checking account so that he could pay bills with checks.
 Bates had a quizzical expression on his face, Culp recalled, and finally worked up the nerve to ask, "What are checks?"

 Bates once epitomized the image of hard-partying, sex-crazed athletes in the PBA.
-His Filipino teammates vividly recall times when Bates downed a couple of beers in the locker room before tip-off.
-It is believed that he was able to put up Wilt Chamberlain-like numbers in the bedroom, as well as on the court.
+His Filipino teammates recalled times when Bates downed a couple of beers in the locker room before tip-off.
+His teammates told a reporter that Bates was known for a flamboyant lifestyle, including frequent drinking, companionships with many women, and frivolous spending.